 More than 65 percent of all Fortune 500 companies and more than half of all U.S. publicly-traded companies are incorporated in the state of Delaware, and more startups are incorporating in Delaware every day.
+But have you ever wondered why so many companies incorporate in Delaware?
+Delaware has established a reputation around the world as the most business-friendly state to incorporate.
+In fact, Delaware's corporation laws and statutes serve as a model for business laws in other states across the country.

 The fact that Delaware ranks number one overall as the most corporate-friendly state proves, once again, that no other state in America has a corporate court system as powerful, as experienced, or as respected as Delaware's Court of Chancery.

-Owners of Delaware LLCs are not required to make the names and addresses of the LLC's members and/or managers a matter of public record.
+Delaware Registered Agents provides a physical address for service of process.
+This allows business owners to keep their personal or office address off the public record.
 There are only two circumstances in which a Delaware Registered Agent would be compelled to reveal this information: in the event of a legal proceeding or at the request of law enforcement.

 GEOGRAPHY